ericabrisigotti/ECG_heartbeat_classification_with_ML_LCP-B/README.md

 We select the most popular (> 1%)  classes in the Physionet dataset.
 These end up consisting of normal heartbeats (labeled as N) and heartbeats with one of three anomalies: atrial premature contraction (A), right bundle branch block beat (R), and premature ventricular contraction (V).
 All others we merge into one ‘other’ class.
 We then implement an XGBoost multi-classification model, which was pre-trained with the parameters obtained from GridSearch pre-train saved.

 The balanced accuracy is estimated to be around 98%.
-Furthermore, our model has a low false positive (meaning that normal heartbeats are classified as abnormal) rate: 0.3%, which is crucial for the proposed goal of the project.
+Furthermore, our model has a low false positive (normal heartbeats that are classified as abnormal) rate: 0.3%, which is crucial for the proposed goal of the project.

 ### 6) Test on Mortara dataset